aquaman48/Android-Apps/Button-Uses/BUTTONS.md

 #### Results
-As you can see that once the user clicks on the `Hotel Information button` they would then get redirected to the information page as seen here:
+As you can see that once the user clicks on the `Hostel Information` button they would then get redirected to the information page as seen here: